snakemake/snakeface/docs/getting_started/example_workflow.rst

 This should extract a ``data`` folder and an ``environment.yaml``.
-You should also create the `Snakefile <https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#summary>_`:
+You should also create the `Snakefile <https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#summary>_`.
+This Snakefile is the same as in the tutorial, with the addition of adding the ``environment.yaml`` to each section.

 .. code:: console